lproko/dashoboard/README.md

    ```

    After completing these steps, you should be able to visit the dashboard at http://localhost:5173 (or a different port specified in the terminal).

+### Development Workflow

+- **Frontend Development**: Work on the components in the `src` directory.
+Styling is managed using Chakra UI,
+  and the data visualizations use libraries such as `chart.js` and `react-leaflet`

+- **API Integration**: All API calls from the frontend interact with the JSON-server.

+- **Testing**: Add unit and integration tests using Jest and React Testing Library.